imitablerabbit/regex-highlighter/README.md

 ## To Do:
 - Write DOCS.md to fully document this project

+## Change Log:
+- Moved to prototype class structure
 - Fix the highlighting within the imports and variables
 - Document new regex object
-- Add a better way to handle the arguments that are needed when calling a public function, could be class variables?

-## Change Log:
 - Add some way to express which capture group is needed in the language data
 - Added more robust commenting to the javascript file (came with JSDoc)
 - Added some more error checking to the javascript file, mostly for optional arguments